collocations.org

 Your travel insurance compensates you for flight delays.

-attendant, crew | commander, engineer
+attendant, crew

-(both military)
+commander, engineer (both military)

-instruments | recorder
+instruments

 The flight recorder should help to establish why the plane suddenly crashed.

-simulator | path
+simulator

 passengers aboard a flight bound for Johannesburg

-during a/the ~
+during a/the flight

 Please refrain from smoking during the flight.

-~ for
+flight for

 She took a flight for Los Angeles.

-~ from, ~ out of
+flight from, flight out of

 They waited for the first flight out of Lisbon.

-~ to
+flight to

-a flight from S
+a flight from Sydney to Tokyo

 2. action of flying

-VERB + FLIGHT
+VERB + flight

 be capable of